The History of Ride for Life

 Throughout our history, horses have inspired us and been allies in battle and partners in progress.
 Our hope for The PVDA Ride for Life exemplifies the belief that horses can inspire and aid us in the fight against breast cancer.
 Quoting our event founder and breast cancer survivor, Patricia Artimovich, “Help us make the ring of hoof beats become the music of hope!”

 The PVDA Ride for Life is an annual weekend family event held in the Baltimore/Washington area to raise funds for breast cancer research and to improve the lives of those affected and their loved ones.
-Since its inception in 2004, the event has raised over $490,000 for the Johns Hopkins Avon Foundation Breast Center.
+Since its inception in 2004, the event has raised over $780,000 for the Johns Hopkins Breast Center.
 The event coincides with a licensed dressage show sponsored by The Potomac Valley Dressage Association (a 501c 3 non-profit organization).
-This show features one of the premier equestrian nights on the East Coast.

-The PVDA Ride for Life is funded through generous sponsorships, rider donations raised through pledges, an extensive silent auction, vendor funds, tickets for the DHC ($25 per person donation), gala dinner/dance tickets ($100 per person, 50% of which is tax- deductible), and merchandise purchases.
+The PVDA Ride for Life is funded through generous sponsorships, rider donations raised through pledges, a raffle, vendor donated funds and merchandise purchases.

-Many of the weekend features are offered for free to encourage participation by families within and outside of the Maryland area.
-The event and each of these activities, which include breast health education efforts, are supported through volunteer efforts provided by the PVDA, the Johns Hopkins Avon Foundation Breast Center Survivor Volunteers and the community at large.
+The entire weekend is free to encourage participation by families within and outside of the Maryland area.
+The event and each of these activities, which include breast health education efforts, are supported through volunteer efforts provided by the PVDA, the Johns Hopkins Breast Center Survivor Volunteers and the community at large.